vessels-tech/papers/mywell/paper/paper.md

 ----
 ## Definitions

-- WaterShed: __TODO__
+- **WaterShed:** __TODO__
-- Aquifer Recharge: Aquifer recharge is when surface water moves through the ground into an aquifer.
+- **Aquifer Recharge:** Aquifer recharge is when surface water moves through the ground into an aquifer.
-- Depth to Water Level: Depth to water level is a method for measuring well depths.
+- **Depth to Water Level:** Depth to water level is a method for measuring well depths.
 Instead of measuring from the bottom of the well, the well is measured from the well opening.
 This gives an accurate way for well depths to be compared.
-- Bhujal Jankaar: Bhujal Jankaar (BJ) is a Hindi word meaning “Groundwater informed”.
+- **Bhujal Jankaar (BJ):** Bhujal Jankaar is a Hindi word meaning “Groundwater informed”.
 Within MARVI, BJ’s are trained, and then train farmers and villagers in effective groundwater management practices.
-- Autoscaling: In computing, autoscaling is when the supply of computing resources (e.g., Number of servers) is increased and decreased to match the demand placed on the resources.
+- **Autoscaling:** In computing, autoscaling is when the supply of computing resources (e.g., Number of servers) is increased and decreased to match the demand placed on the resources.
-- Continuous Integration: Continuous Integration is a development practice that allows code to be tested and deployed automatically whenever a change is made.
+- **Continuous Integration:** Continuous Integration is a development practice that allows code to be tested and deployed automatically whenever a change is made.
 Within the context of MyWell, whenever code changes are submitted, MyWell will update automatically to reflect these changes.
--

 ----
 ## References